 Avoid Basic Errors When Writing to Get Published

-As long as we’re talking about subtle grammatical errors in writing, I would love for everyone to read up on what a dangling modifier is, and try to avoid them.
-These guys are tricky.
+As long as we’re talking about editing writing, I would love for everyone to read up on what a dangling modifier is, and try to avoid them.
+These guys are tricky, and another good detail to nail down when you’re learning to write.
 In my exuberance to get my point across, I still find myself using them all the time.
 I’m sure there are a few in this blog, or even in my book, and I’ll be the first to admit that I have my own grammar and spelling blind spots, as everyone does.
 (Fun fact: The word “mustache” is misspelled in my book as “moustache” in one instance.
 It’s nobody’s fault but mine.
 What a terrible failed hipster I am!)

 The Bigger Picture in Editing Writing